Family Guide to the Pacific Harbour, Navua and Beqa

 Snorkelling is the most accessible way for families to see the amazing array of fish at the Beqa Lagoon.
 Resorts on Beqa Island and the Pacific Harbour can organise guided snorkelling trips, which is the best way to enjoy the warm and clear waters of Fiji in a safe way.

-For those families who want to organise their own snorkelling trip, See Fiji Reefs operates 2-hour tours with all the snorkelling gear included.
+For those families who want to organise their own snorkelling trip, Sea Fiji Reefs operates 2-hour tours with all the snorkelling gear included.
 They also include refreshments, a guide and boat transport out to the reefs.
 They have adult and child rates.
+Find out more about Sea Fiji Reefs on Viator and Tripadvisor.

 Scuba Diving in the Beqa Lagoon

 For older children, teenagers, mum and dad who want a bit more adventure on their Pacific Harbour holiday, don’t miss scuba diving in the Beqa Lagoon.
-Children are usually required to be eight years old and over to join a guided two tank dive in the Beqa Lagoon.
-There is a range of soft coral dives to even shark dives with Aqua Trek.
+Children are usually required to be eight years old and over to join a guided two-tank dive in the Beqa Lagoon.
+There is a range of soft coral dives to even shark dives with Aqua Trek (more info on Viator and Tripadvisor).
 Note that scuba diving can be a little scary for young children who have not done it before, so we recommend snorkelling for newbies!

 Adventure Activities for Families